Affiliate links on Android Authority may earn us a commission. Learn more.

 To create a custom notification, you’ll need to enter a chat with the desired contact.
 From here, you have to tap their name at the top of the chat window and choose Custom notifications.

-Once you’ve entered this menu, you’ll want to tick the box labelled Use custom notifications and scroll down to the next field to customize the alert.
-Customization options include changing the message tone, and tweaking the LED notification color for the contact.
+Once you’ve entered this menu, you’ll want to tick the box labeled Use custom notifications and scroll down to the next field to customize the alert.
+Customization options include changing the message tone and tweaking the LED notification color for the contact.

 Mute contacts or groups

 You probably have a group that constantly devolves into a constant stream of memes and viral videos.
 You could create a custom notification like in the previous tip, or you could just mute the group or contact.

-To mute the contact or group in question, tap and hold on them in the Chats menu.
+To mute the contact or group in question, tap and hold them in the Chats menu.
 From here, you should see several icons in the top-right corner.
 Tap the mute icon (it’s a speaker with a line through it).
-You can then specify a mute period (eight hours, a week, a year), choose whether you’ll still receive notifications, and tap OK.
+You can then specify a mute period (eight hours, a week, always), choose whether you’ll still receive notifications, and tap OK.

 Use WhatsApp on your PC

 If you prefer a full-size keyboard or just like the convenience of the big screen, WhatsApp Web is one of the best features for you.

 To get things started, visit web.whatsapp.com on your computer.
-The website will display a QR code, which can read on the WhatsApp mobile app.
-On your phone, tap the three dot menu in the top right corner, then select WhatsApp Web to launch the QR code reader.
-Now, scan the website’s QR code via your phone’s QR code reader and that’s it.
+The website will display a QR code, which can be read on the WhatsApp mobile app.
+On your phone, tap the three-dot menu in the top right corner, then select Linked Devices > Link a Device to launch the QR code reader.
+Now, scan the desktop website’s QR code via your phone’s QR code reader, and that’s it.

-Save things from your phone to computer (and vice-versa)
+Save things from your phone to your computer (and vice-versa)